Trying to conceive? Here are 6 steps to make it easier

 If you’re trying to get pregnant, it’s best to try on days that your LH levels are highest (usually 36 hours before ovulation).
 A positive result on an ovulation test doesn’t always mean you’re ovulating, however, it might mean you will ovulate soon (within 12-24 hours).
 In a textbook ovulation cycle, ovulation occurs around day 14.
 We know our cycles are far from regular, but taking ovulation tests has made it easier to know what’s happening in our bodies each month.

 Now that you know all the main pre-reqs for pregnancy, you’re probably eager to get going.
 Most people aren’t even sure when they should experience the first signs of pregnancy, or how to know if they’re even pregnant.
 After much research, we created the definitive guide to pregnancy tests that answers questions about when to test and what your results mean.
 Use this as a resource for any questions you have along the way.

 Like we said, it takes the average woman six months to get pregnant.
 That’s a lot of trips to the drug store for overpriced and confusing pregnancy tests.
 Not to mention the possibility of running into someone you know and telling them you’re trying without even knowing it.

-One last step to take when you’re trying to conceive is to sign up for Stix autoship.
-We created a pregnancy test that cares about and speaks to what you deserve.
-The Stix subscription comes with two tests delivered to your door every 2, 4, 8, or 12 weeks at a reasonable price.
+One last step to take when you’re trying to conceive is to subscribe to Stix Pregnancy and Ovulation tests.
+The Stix subscription comes with tests delivered to your door every 4, 8, or 12 weeks, and it can be skipped or cancelled at any time.
 Stix has discreet packaging with no indication of what’s inside to keep the experience as private as possible.
-When there are so many things you have to think about when trying to conceive, having to stress about buying pregnancy tests shouldn’t be one of them.
+When there are so many things you have to think about when trying to conceive, stressing about buying pregnancy and ovulation tests shouldn’t be one of them.